aldrich1221/FinancialCloud/README.md

 # FinancialInfo
-The repo is to collect the financial information and calculate the indicators
+The repo is designed to collect financial information, calculate indicators, and recommend suitable investment portfolios.
+Any information and recommendations from the API are only references for your decision.
+Please think carefully about your strategies.
+## How to use
+# For trial users.
+## 1. Get a temporary token using the login API with the username 'Guest' and the password 'Guest'.
+### Eample:

 # CI Basic Microservice Component:
 ## pattern